Gladoodles/hackthebox_machines/completed/windows/blue.md

 ## 5.0 - POST-EXPLOITATION

 Lessons learned:
 - Attempted to exploit this without Metasploit but ran into multiple issues when trying to run the python scripts, so I intend to revisit this.
+- UPDATE: Managed to get the exploit to work without Metasploit using https://github.com/3ndG4me/AutoBlue-MS17-010.